Skip to main content

 More details:

-• This camera is great for all situations: kids, animals, travel, etc. The only situations it's not good at are poorly lit action scenes, such as a dark concert.
+• This camera is great for all situations: kids, animals, travel, etc. The only situations it's not great at are poorly lit action scenes, such as a dark concert (you can still take good photos, but not necessarily catch "the moment").

 • The key feature is the amazing 24-600 mm equivalent lens.
 Equivalent means that it has the same field of view that a full frame digital camera would have at these focal lengths.